solarwinds/ChessProject/ChessProject-Java/NOTES.md

     bigger change so I'm recording it as something to consider, but won't do it just now.
 Testing for exceptions being raised would be much easier if we could use JUnit 5 (and Java 8 or higher), so maybe need to discuss requirements on dependencies on those too.

+  - In terms of lifetime of objects, it feels like it would be cleaner if we had some kind of factory class that had instances that were responsible for creating pieces and placing them at their initial coordinates on a chessboard.
+That might make testing easier too.
+But I won't implement this at this stage, I'll just record it as a possible thing to do next.